Do you run promotions in your salon?

 Build Your Offer Into Your Salons E-mail Marketing Calendar

 If you don’t have a list of e-mails to your clients, it’s a good idea to start building one.
 E-mail marketing, even if it sounds old school, is still one of the most effective ways to engage with your customers.
-Also several salon software solutions and appointment booking platforms comes with this e-mail list feature built in.
-You can check out the salon scheduling solutions I recommend here
+Also, several salon software solutions and appointment booking platforms come with this e-mail list feature built in.
+You can check out the salon scheduling solutions I recommend here.

-If you want to get more advance with your e-mail marketing, I recommend you with a real e-mail marketing provider.
-Your can find my recommended solutions on my page with salon marketing tools
+If you want to get more advanced with your e-mail marketing, I recommend a real e-mail marketing provider.
+You can find my recommended solutions on my page with salon marketing tools.

 Your Salon’s Instagram & Other Social Media